SmartDataAnalytics/KUPP/README.rst

 KEEN-Preprocessor
 =================

-A Python package for preprocessing triples of a knowledge graph
+A Python package for preprocessing triples of a knowledge graph.